A rooming house is a unique subset of rental properties where either homeowners or landlords rent out single rooms to tenants versus full suites.

 If you currently own a rooming house property I’d still suggest my Basics of Rooming Houses guide as it’s also full of tips to potentially make operating your rooming properties easier, more profitable and less stressful.

-I also have weekly tips I send out that provide some of the secrets I’ve learned from over a decade of owning rooming properties.
+You can also register to receive 5 of my best tips for rooming House owners.
+These tips provide some of the secrets I’ve learned from over a decade of owning rooming properties.
 Some of these tips I learned the hard way, others I picked up from other landlords and some I simply stumbled across by luck.